 The first step is having the willingness to try.

-You can surround yourself with highly creative marketers, whether by building your own team or working with a quick-to-scale agency that operates like your in-house marketing department, but you must be willing to break the mould and strive for something different than everyone else in your industry is doing.
+You can surround yourself with highly creative marketers by building your own team or working with a quick-to-scale agency that operates like your in-house marketing department.
+Still, you must be willing to break the mould and strive for something different from what everyone else in your industry is doing.
 Most businesses are conservative in their approach to marketing, which is still effective (much more effective than not marketing at all).
-Still, by forgoing creativity, you might be leaving big opportunities untaken.
+Still, by forgoing creativity, you might be leaving significant opportunities untaken.

 The second step is looking at what creativity means for your business in your industry.

 For a B2B company operating in the energy industry, for example, just a little creativity might go a long way.
 Demon Oilfield Services is an Alberta-based oil and gas service company that we had the pleasure of meeting a while back.
 Their name alone stands out, but the finishing touches to equipment design stand out even more.
 When their equipment is on-site, people know exactly who they’re working with and are genuinely excited by the brand.
 The folks at Demon knew their audience and got creative to do something outside the box.

 You can go bold with your website, use an unexpected metaphor to hit your message home or focus on telling real stories about real people in your business.
 That’s the thing with creativity; there’s no “one way” to do it.
 Creativity for Reporters Without Borders may look a lot different from creativity for Coca-Cola, Shopify, or Enbridge.